picolume/studio/SOFTWARE_REQUIREMENTS_DOCUMENT.md

 - **Sync script (studio repo)**: `scripts/sync-studio-demo.mjs` copies `studio/frontend/` into the website repo's `website/public/studio-demo/` and strips Wails-only pieces (ex: `/wailsjs/runtime/runtime.js`)
 - **Demo detection**: the frontend checks for `window.go.main.App`; if absent, it uses the demo backend adapter (`core/Backend.js`)
   - Save/Load are supported via browser file pickers and use standard `.lum` files compatible with the desktop app
-  - Export/Upload remain disabled in the web demo
+  - Export/Upload remain disabled in the online version
 - **CI/CD (website repo)**: the website repo can build and deploy automatically (e.g. GitHub Actions -> Hostinger via FTP) by building the Astro site and deploying `dist/`.
 In this model, `website/public/studio-demo/` is treated as a committed static asset that is updated by the sync script during development.

 #### 3.2.2 Backend Components